Yomguithereal/vimeo-srt/README.md

 ---------------
 As indicated in the name of the plugin, only srt files can be loaded.
 So do not bother trying other formats.

+ADD CONTRIBUTORS and tell to lint and how to build and how to change the srt.